shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 </style>
 ```

-As you can sse, we use smarty syntax here to change the style dynamically corresponding the the configuration we assigned to the template in the `onFrontendPostDispatch` callback method.
-So the `italic` style will only be set, if the `italic` option is set.
-The same way the font-size is set depending on the config.
+As you can sse, we use Smarty syntax here to change the style dynamically corresponding the the configuration we assigned to the template in the `onFrontendPostDispatch` callback method.
+So the `italic` style will only be set if the `italic` option is set.
+The same way the font size is set depending on the config.

-Now the only thing left to do is showing the slogan:
+Now the only thing left to do is show the slogan:

 ```
 <div class="slogan-box">